MattisLind/82S100replacement/README.md

 To program the part you need to download the WinCUPL software fomr Atmel site.
 It is free and runs under Windows.
 Then to download your design to the chip you need a JTAG ISP cable, ATDH1150USB-K.

+["jamarju"](https://github.com/jamarju) contributed with information on a cheaper way to program the Atmel devices:

 As an alternative, if you have an old computer with LPT1, you can build this cable:

 ![Atmel CPLD LPT programmer](img/byteblaster-sch.jpg)